 - What if I don't win a scholarship?

-Most scholarships are awarded on a combination of school examination results, ATAR and other factors (such as leadership, creativity, self-motivation and communication skills).
+Scholarships are awarded according to the selection criteria for each scholarship which includes ATAR, most recent school transcripts and other factors (such as leadership, creativity, self-motivation and communication skills).

-Applications for University of Sydney Scholarships for school leavers are assessed and shortlists are compiled before the ATARs are released.
-ATARs are checked when available to make sure that the short listed applicants have reached the minimum required level (95) for the scholarship.
+Applications for the Sydney Scholars Program for Year 12 students are assessed and shortlisted for conditional offers before the ATARs are released.
+Once the ATARs are available they are checked against the short listed applicants to ensure they have reached the minimum required level of 95 or above for the scholarship.

 Equity scholarships are assessed on the basis of 'equity criteria' such as financial disadvantage, physical disability etc as well as academic merit.
 Commonwealth Scholarships are awarded on the basis of equity criteria alone.